Autumn in Poland is a fiery spectacle of golden forests, misty mornings, and crisp air!

 I’ve always been a winter child—always!
 No season fills my soul quite like winter in its full glory, a symphony of pristine white, with the wild, raw breeze sweeping through mist-laden alpine landscapes.
 Yet, amid all these dramatic spectacles, I never expected another season to captivate me just as deeply.
 But Golden Polish Autumn, with its fiery foliage, crisp air, and breathtaking landscapes, left me completely spellbound.

 So until I had moved to Poland, I was untouched by the grandeur of nature called Autumn!
 I came, I saw, and I perceived autumn as the season of colours, warmth, love, and pure bliss.
-My thoughts before visiting this part of the world were pretty imaginary and textbook kind of because I belong to the plains in eastern India and this part of the country doesn’t experience too many seasons and even if it shows an impact somehow then it’s not visually evident here.
+My thoughts before visiting Europe were pretty imaginary and textbook kind.
+I belong to the plains in eastern India.
+The part of the country that doesn’t experience too many seasonal colours.
+But, there’s nothing like autumn in Poland.
+Before bragging further about Polish autumn, I’d like to mention that the part of India I belong to isn’t known for contrasting seasonal colours!

-If it goes with me, I was born and brought up in Bihar – the state in the eastern part of the country, located in the plains and epitomized by a warm and dry climate for most of the year.
-Monsoon and winter are the other two distinguished weather variants experienced by the people of India for the remaining time of the year.
-The same would be an apt description for New Delhi – India’s capital city in the north where I spent almost half a decade before finally moving to Poland in Eastern Europe for my higher studies.
+I was born and raised in Bihar – the state in the eastern part of the country, located in the plains and epitomised by a warm and dry climate for most of the year.
+Monsoon and winter are the other two distinguished seasons of India.
+The same would be an apt description for New Delhi – India’s capital city in the north, where I spent almost half a decade before finally moving to Poland in Eastern Europe for my higher studies.

-In short, autumn came to my life as the missing fraction of an incredible journey – a perfect picturization of what I had been seeing in the photos and the likes of Hollywood movie sets.
+In short, autumn came to my life as the missing fraction of an incredible journey – a perfect picturization of what I had been seeing in the photos.
 In the following blog, I’ll show you how I saw autumn during my first two months in Poland.

 What’s the best time to visit Poland to behold the best of Polish autumn?